Real projective line: Definition

 The points of the real projective line are usually defined as equivalence classes of an equivalence relation.
 The starting point is a real vector space of dimension 2, V. Define on V ∖ 0 the binary relation v ~ w to hold when there exists a nonzero real number t such that v = tw.
 The definition of a vector space implies almost immediately that this is an equivalence relation.
 The equivalence classes are the vector lines from which the zero vector has been removed.
 The real projective line P(V) is the set of all equivalence classes.
 Each equivalence class is considered as a single point, or, in other words, a point is defined as being an equivalence class.

-If one chooses a basis of V, this amounts (by identifying a vector with its coordinates vector) to identify V with the direct product R × R = R^{2}, and the equivalence relation becomes (x, y) ~ (w, z) if there exists a nonzero real number t such that (x, y) = (tw, tz).
+If one chooses a basis of V, this amounts (by identifying a vector with its coordinate vector) to identify V with the direct product R × R = R^{2}, and the equivalence relation becomes (x, y) ~ (w, z) if there exists a nonzero real number t such that (x, y) = (tw, tz).
 In this case, the projective line P(R^{2}) is preferably denoted P^{1}(R) or $\mathbb{R}\mathbb{P}^1$.

 The equivalence class of the pair (x, y) is traditionally denoted [x: y], the colon in the notation recalling that, if y ≠ 0, the ratio x : y is the same for all elements of the equivalence class.
 If a point P is the equivalence class [x: y] one says that (x, y) is a pair of projective coordinates of P.

 As P(V) is defined through an equivalence relation, the canonical projection from V to P(V) defines a topology (the quotient topology) and a differential structure on the projective line.
 However, the fact that equivalence classes are not finite induces some difficulties for defining the differential structure.
 These are solved by considering V as a Euclidean vector space.
 The circle of the unit vectors is, in the case of R^{2}, the set of the vectors whose coordinates satisfy x^{2} + y^{2} = 1.
 This circle intersects each equivalence classes in exactly two opposite points.
 Therefore, the projective line may be considered as the quotient space of the circle by the equivalence relation such that v ~ w if and only if either v = w or v = −w.